MESMER-kinetics/MESMER-code/Windows VC16/distribution/ReadMe.txt

            MESMER (Master Equation Solver for Multi Energy-well Reactions)

-models the interaction between collisional energy transfer and chemical reaction for dissociation, isomerization and association processes.
+Models the interaction between collisional energy transfer and chemical reaction for dissociation, isomerization and association processes.

 It is capable of solving the energy grained master equation (EGME) for a unimolecular